Facing a DUI? We've helped 115 clients find attorneys today.

 Per Se Drug DWI Charges

 Virginia, unlike most other states, also has a per se drug DWI law.
-This law allows prosecutors to establish driving intoxication by proving the driver had a prohibited level of certain drugs in his or her system.
+This law allows prosecutors to establish intoxication by proving certain drugs were in the driver’s system at a prohibited level.
 These drugs include methamphetamine, cocaine, and PCP.
+(Va.
+Code § 18.2-266 (2025).)

-The penalties for a DWI conviction depend primarily on the number of prior DWI convictions within the last ten years.
-Generally, a first or second DWI conviction in will be a misdemeanor offense.
+The penalties for a DWI conviction depend primarily on the number of prior DWI convictions within the last 10 years.
+Generally, a first or second DWI conviction will be a misdemeanor offense.

 The fines and jail time for a first and second DWI conviction are as follows.